 MSI maintains installations of Python optimized for scientific and development use on all MSI computational resources.
 These include additional tools and libraries such as IPython, SciPy, NumPy, BioPython, Django, and many others.
 MSI supports the Enthought Python Distribution/Canopy and Continuum Analytics Anaconda Python as well as the PyPy alternative Python implementation.

-To enable our recommended version of Python 2.7 (currently a version of the Enthought distribution), type
+To enable our default version of Python 2.7 (currently a version of the Enthought distribution), type

 module load python